 In a one-to-many or many-to-one merge, one observation from one data set is combined with many observations from the other (the difference between one-to-many and many-to-one being whether the master data set has the "many" or the using data set).
 These merges make sense when you have hierarchical data, and one data set contains information about the level one units while the other contains information about the level two units.
 For example, you might merge information about households with information about the individuals who live in those households.

-In all the merges we'll discuss, Stata combines observations that have the same value of a key variable or variables, typically an ID.
+In all the merges we'll discuss, Stata combines observations that have the same value of a key variable, typically an ID.
+You can also match based on multiple variables (e.g. combine data for the same state and year).
 In a one-to-many or many-to-one merge, it is the identifier for the level two units that is the key variable (e.g. household ID, not individual ID).
 It's very important that the key variable have the same format in both data sets.

 If an observation in one data set does not match with an observation in the other, it will be given missing values for the variables from the other data set.
 Since the viability of a research project often depends on how many observations actually merge (e.g. how many people from wave one of the survey could be found in wave two?)
 Stata gives you tools for figuring out how many observations actually merged and for examining those that didn't.